kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Revised Day 6's work and got Day 7 done pretty quickly - Simpler array exercises compared to the first one.

 **Link to work:**

+### Day 11: 13th January Saturday, 2018

+**Today's Progress:** Javascript30 Day 8, Project page

+**Thoughts:** Today's project was on HTML Canvas, and it was fun!
+Well, this tutorial is pretty much the tip of the iceberg, and I'm sure there's so much more available things to play with.
+Heck, there's even 3D Canvas that can animate and rotate stuff around!

+Also did up a proper image grid for my portfolio site's project page!
+Almost wanted to give up making a text label appear over when hovering on top of the image, but managed to make it work.
+Gonna add image transition and also prepare the images for my projects!
+Excited to finish it!

+**Link to work:**